-I recently wrote a post about getting pregnant while breastfeeding so I decided to compile a list of possible pregnancy signs while breastfeeding.
+I recently wrote a post about getting pregnant while breastfeeding, so I compiled a list of possible pregnancy signs while breastfeeding.

-Another question I have received a lot lately, “how did you know you were pregnant while breastfeeding?"
+Another question I have often received lately is, "How did you know you were pregnant while breastfeeding?"

-I have also heard from women who have not had their period return but still want to get pregnant, or they are wondering if they could be pregnant.
+I have also heard from women who have not had their period return but still want to get pregnant or are wondering if they could be pregnant.

-While it's more tricky to know if you are pregnant if your period has not returned, it is not impossible for pregnancy to occur.
+While it's tricky to know if you are pregnant, pregnancy can occur if your period has not returned.

-I have actually gotten pregnant while breastfeeding twice, so I have personally experienced some of these pregnancy symptoms while nursing.
+I have gotten pregnant while breastfeeding twice and experienced some of these pregnancy symptoms while nursing.